Stress and anxiety

 Anxiety

 Anxiety differs from stress in that you have similar symptoms but there may be no obvious reason for the feelings.
-Anxiety can also look like excessive worries that are prolonged or don’t seem to go away.
+Anxiety can also be excessive worries that are prolonged or don’t seem to go away.

 Common symptoms